Grinnell Glacier Trailhead hikers navigate rocky ledges beside a waterfall along Glacier National Park’s Grinnell area.

 Why it’s essential: Cell service is absent in most backcountry areas and unreliable on many popular trails.
 Getting lost is a real risk without offline navigation.
 For day hikes, the free NPS App with downloaded offline maps covers you.
 For backcountry, a satellite communicator adds two-way SOS when it matters most.

 Start with the free NPS App — it has offline trail maps for every park, works without signal after download, and includes ranger alerts and permit info.
-For backcountry trips, the Garmin inReach Mini 2 ($350 + $15/month plan) adds two-way satellite messaging and a distress beacon.
+For backcountry trips, the Garmin inReach Mini 2 (satellite subscription plan required) adds two-way satellite messaging and a distress beacon.
 Also carry a paper topo map and compass as backup per NPS.gov.

 Insider tip: Download NPS App offline maps before you leave your hotel — campground WiFi is slow and parks have zero signal.